WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::

 When creating a new wallet, after labeling it properly, the next step is to select a long and random password.
-This is used to encrypt the private key on your computer, which has an insecure operating system and is connected to the Internet.
+This is used to encrypt the private key (extracted from the extended private key) on your computer, which has an insecure operating system and is connected to the Internet.
 Every time you want to spend your coins from Wasabi, you MUST provide this password.
-Also, the same password is used to encrypt the mnemonic recovery words that you must backup in the next step of wallet creation.
 So even if you have these words securely engraved in metal, without the password, you cannot restore the backup of your wallet.

 :::tip
-Always backup your encrypted mnemonic recovery words, and your password in two separate secure locations.
+Always backup your mnemonic recovery words, and your password in two separate secure locations.
 :::
 ::::